Valles Mines, Missouri, U S A

 Buildings

-Core House #1 - The Paymaster's Shack, a modest building with a big history (14116 Valles Mines School Road 63087) where payroll was kept for the miners both working for the Company or on their own leased digs and selling their lead to the Company.
+Core House #1 - The Paymaster's Shack, a modest building with a big history (14116 Valles Mines School Road 63087) where payroll was kept for the miners both working for the Company on their own leased digs and selling their lead to the Company.
 Jesse James blew our safe in that building but never robbed the train.
 His hideout cave lies a few miles due East.

-The General Store Collection Inside, mining tools and artifacts from the days of brute force, before Black & Decker.
-They had explosives and drilled with star drills and sledge hammers, then packed the holes with explosives, first black powder then decades later, dynamite.
-Imagine hand mining on your back all day, eventually two hundred years later using some steam tools.
+From the days of brute force, before Black & Decker or even electricity.
+The store sold explosives and the miners drilled using star drills and sledge hammers, packing the holes they had made with explosives (originally black powder, then decades later, dynamite).
+Imagine hand mining all day lying on your back picking ore from the cave ceiling.
+It took two hundred years before power drills were invented.
 "The men were bulls!"